United Nations University: Locations

 The university has several campuses spread over five continents.
 Its headquarters are located at the UNU Centre in Tokyo, Japan.

 Research

-The role of the UN University is to generate new knowledge, educate, enhance individual and institutional capacities, and disseminate its useful information to relevant audiences.
+The role of the UN University is to generate new knowledge, educate, enhance individual and institutional capacities, and disseminate useful information to relevant audiences.
 Between 2020 and 2024, the University will be guided by the following four overarching objectives: